3927 Acres COAL, 2 seams totaling 14′ thick.

 Renowned West Virginia State Geologist Dr. Israel C. White documented commercially significant Monongahela Series coal deposits at Glenwood in 1904, 1906, 1908, and 1921.
 His findings, including the "Map of West Virginia Showing Coal, Oil, Gas, and Limestone Areas," were published by the West Virginia Geological Survey (Source: https://dp.la/primary-source-sets/when-miners-strike-west-virginia-coal-mining-and-labor-history/sources/973).

 The property was later acquired from coal company heirs who held it for decades, inheriting it from their father, a prominent operator of coal mines across two states.
-He purchased the Glenwood coal lands from the State of West Virginia in 1949 but, preoccupied with other mining ventures, conducted no development beyond confirming its location. past owners, unaware of the historical records or gold bonds, made no efforts to promote or develop the property over six decades.
-Recent discoveries of century-old records, hidden since the Great Depression, reveal this property as a lost, forgotten treasure ripe for rediscovery.
+He purchased the Glenwood coal lands from the State of West Virginia in 1949 but, preoccupied with other mining ventures, conducted no development beyond confirming its location. past owners, unaware of the historical records or gold bonds, made no efforts to promote develop.
+It is truly a lost treasure.

 Additional Information